coderofsalvation/TouchDesigner-AE-Import/README.md

 ##Installation
 1. Add the ```nVoid_AE_keyframe_importer.tox``` component into your project.

-##Notes about After Effects
-Copying Keyframes :
-Keyframes can only be converted to text from one layer at a time.

 ##Usage
 The control buttons are found in the main container (nVoid_AE_kf_importer) under the 'Settings' heading.
 The 4 parameters are 'COMP Name', 'File Name' and 'Frame Length', and 'Create'.
-'COMP Name is what your new Animation COMP will be named.
+'COMP Name' is what your new Animation COMP will be named.
 'File Name' is the file that contains the text-form After Effects keyframe information.
 'Frame Length is the length of the animation that will created.
 'Create' creates and initializes the new Animation COMP.

 ##Example
 ####*After Effects :*